samaahmed-1/Samaahmed-1/README.md

-# Hi, I'm Sama Ahmed 👋
+# Hi, I'm Sama Ahmed A Data Anlyst  👋

 Welcome to my GitHub profile!
 Here are some of my projects: